simonmorgenstern/jsondiff/README.md

 # jsondiff
-## Compare two JSON Objects for differences
+## Compare two JSON Files for differences

 > Some parts of the code were inspired by https://gomakethings.com/getting-the-differences-between-two-objects-with-vanilla-js/ and by https://gist.github.com/shawndumas/6194339